-Most fruit trees are propagated by grafting or budding the variety on a root stock.
+Most fruit trees are propagated by grafting or budding the selected variety onto a rootstock.
 When you purchase nursery-grown trees, their tops will be one to two years old while the roots may be one or two years older.
-The age (from planting) when trees can be expected to bear fruit depends on the type of fruit you are growing: apple, apricot and sour cherry (three to five years), peach (two to four), pear and plum (four to six), quince and sweet cherry (five to seven).
-Dwarf fruit trees may begin to bear one to two years earlier than standard sized trees.
+The age (from planting) when trees can be expected to bear fruit depends on the type of fruit you are growing: apple, apricot, and sour cherry require three to five years; peach two to four; pear and plum four to six; and quince and sweet cherry five to seven.
+Dwarf fruit trees may begin to bear one to two years earlier than standard-size trees.

 Climate and Weather

 Flowers and young fruits of trees are frequently injured by late spring frosts in New Mexico.
 Injured flowers may appear to be normal, but if the pistils (center parts of the flower) are killed, no fruit will be produced.
 In some years, young fruitlets of apple, peach, cherry, and apricot are already noticeable on the trees, but they can still be killed by late frosts in late April or early May in northern New Mexico.
 Low temperatures in some severe winters can kill flower buds and cause the tree to bear no crop, as happened with peaches in central and northern New Mexico in 2011.

 Time of bloom varies with species.
 Fruit trees typically bloom in the following order (from earliest to latest): almonds, Japanese plums, apricots, peaches, sweet cherries, pears, European plums, sour cherries, and apples.
 Varieties of the same species also vary in time of flowering.
 Make your selections from varieties that are late-blooming and that are recommended for New Mexico.
 Please refer to NMSU Extension publication Guide H-310, Fruit and Nut Species and Varieties for Home Orchards (http://aces.nmsu.edu/pubs/_h/H310.pdf), for variety recommendations.